 For the best summer camping experience, consider more gear than just the basics.
 For example, take along a few tarps.
 They can be used as ground cover or for protection from the sun and summer pop-up showers.

 Extras like a table, a collapsible crate, and a collapsible closet organiser can make your camping trip surprisingly more comfortable.
 Get creative.
 Collapsible camping tables are great for dining and activities like playing cards or board games.
 Collapsible crates can be used for storing stuff in your vehicle.
 As you use items, you’ll gain back space, and a hanging closet organiser can be used for keeping items like kitchen stuff handy.
+Make your camping trip even more enjoyable this summer by adding some light while camping with the help of solar camping lights from Solight Design.

 Rethink Your Ice Chest